Adaptive Scales of Spatial Integration and Response Latencies in a Critically-Balanced Model of the Primary Visual Cortex: Results

-We do this for a nearly network size input length ($L=29$, $N=32$) and a range of exponentially distributed input strengths.
-In Figure \ref{fig:Adaptive-Time-Scales}, we plot representative transient periods of a single neuron corresponding to 3 input strengths: $2^{-10}$, $2^{-4}$, and $2^{2}$.
+Assuming input $Fe^{i{\omega}t}$, as described above, the network activity $x(t)$, given by (\ref{eq:criticalNet}), decays exponentially in time to a stable limit cycle, $X(t)=Ze^{i\omega t}$.
+This implies that for any neuron $i$ in the network, $|x_{i}(t)|=e^{-bt}f(t)+|Z_{i}|$ during the approach to the limit cycle.
+We therefore plot $\log\left(\left||x_{i}(t)|-\left|Z_{i}\right|\right|\right)$ over the transient decay period and estimate the slope of the linear regimes.
+We do this for a nearly network size input length (input length=29, $N=32$) and a range of exponentially distributed input strengths.
+In Fig \ref{fig5}, we plot representative transient periods of a single neuron corresponding to 3 input strengths: $2^{-10}$, $2^{-4}$, and $2^{2}$.
 For weak input there is a fast single exponential decay regime (red) that determines the system's approach to the stable limit cycle.
 As we increase the input, however, the transient period displays two exponential decay regimes: the fast decay regime (red) which was observed in the presence of weak input and a new slow decay regime (blue) immediately preceding the stable limit cycle.
 For very large input strength, the slow decay regime becomes dominant.
 The multiple decay regimes is a surprising result which doesn't appear in the case of a single critical Hopf oscillator.

-We estimate the exponential decay constants as a function of input strength and plot them on a log-log scale in Figure \ref{fig:Exponential-Decay-Constants}.
-The red circles correspond to the fast decay regime, while the blue circles correspond to the slow decay regime, which becomes prominent for larger forcings.
+We estimate the exponential decay constants as a function of input strength and plot them on a log-log scale in Fig \ref{fig6}.
+The red circles correspond to the fast decay regime, while the blue circles correspond to the slow decay regime, which becomes prominent for large forcings.
 We separately fit both the slow and fast decay regimes with a best fit line.
 Unsurprisingly, the slopes of the lines are equal and approximately $\frac{2}{3}$.
 Thus, the decay constants grow with the input as $\propto$ $F^{\frac{2}{3}}$, where F is the input strength.
-Thus the system operates on multiple timescales dynamically switching from one to another depending on the magnitude of the forcing.
-The larger the forcing, the faster the network response.
+This implies that the system operates on multiple timescales dynamically switching from one to another depending on the magnitude of the forcing.
+Larger forcings lead to faster network responses.